ouicate/gonka/proposals/offchain-payloads/README.md

 4. **Validator Retrieval** - Implement payload serving endpoints for validators, fallback to on-chain for old inferences
 5. **Validation Migration** - Validators use REST API primary, on-chain fallback for old inferences, vote for invalidation if executor unavailable after retry window (~20m)
 6. **Chain Migration** - Remove all payload fields from transactions, state, and `Inference` proto
-7. **Invalidation Proof Endpoint** - Endpoint for validators to submit executor's signed payload as proof when hash mismatch detected (fast invalidation without voting)
+7. **Invalidation Proof Endpoint** (not yet implemented) - Endpoint for validators to submit executor's signed payload as proof when hash mismatch detected (fast invalidation without voting)

 Each phase independently testable with rollback capability.